Paski Mahalleh

-Paski Mahalleh (پاسكي محله, also Romanized as Pāskī Maḩalleh; also known as Kateh Posht-e Soflá and Koteh Posht-e Pāsagī Maḩalleh) is a village in Dasht-e Sar-e Sofla Rural District, in the Central District of Amol County, Mazandaran province, Iran.
-At the 2016 census, its population was 376, in 126 households.
-Increased from 249 people in 2016.
+Paski Mahalleh (پاسكي محله) (Note: Also romanized as Pāskī Maḩalleh; also known as Kateh Posht-e Soflá and Koteh Posht-e Pāsagī Maḩalleh) is a village in Dasht-e Sar-e Sofla Rural District of the Central District in Amol County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 249 in 62 households, when it was in Bala Khiyaban-e Litkuh Rural District.
+The following census in 2011 counted 363 people in 115 households, by which time the village had been separated from the rural district in the formation of Dasht-e Sar-e Sofla Rural District in the same district.
+The 2016 census measured the population of the village as 376 people in 126 households.